Jeroen Meulemans

 What a Mess!
 Trying to Bring Order to Head and Neck Cancer Patients Treated Inadequately – Reflections on Clinical Cases

-Alfred Aga, Remo Accorona, Luca gazzini, Jeroen Meulemans
+Alfred Aga, Remo Accorona, Luca Gazzini, Jeroen Meulemans

 The management of head and neck cancer (HNC) requires a multidisciplinary, guideline-driven approach to optimize outcomes and minimize morbidity.
 Unfortunately, a subset of patients is still being treated outside of established protocols, often leading to suboptimal oncologic control, functional impairments, and complex salvage scenarios.
 This retrospective clinical reflection highlights several emblematic cases of inadequately treated HNC patients referred to our center for secondary management.